Columbia University Mailman School of Public Health: History

 The entrance to the Allan Rosenfield Building at the Mailman School.

 In 1918, Columbia University's College of Physicians and Surgeons received a $5 million endowment from the estate of mining magnate Joseph Raphael De Lamar to establish an educational program in public health, which led to what would become the Mailman School of Public Health.
 The DeLamar Institute of Public Health opened its doors in 1922, and the following year began offering the Master of Science in Public Health degree.
 In 1940, the Doctor of Science of in Public Health degree was offered for the first time.

 In 1945, the designation of "Institute of Public Health" was changed to the "School of Public Health" by the Trustees of Columbia University.
 In 1967, the nation's first Psychiatric Epidemiology Training Program was established with funding from the National Institute of Mental Health.
 In 1968, School established the Division of Sociomedical Sciences, the first in the country to offer graduate degrees in social science with a focus on health.

 Since 1992, the school has administered the Calderone Prize, regarded as the most prestigious award in the field of public health.
 The award is made to an individual who has, "accomplished work of extraordinary distinction in the field of public health or made a specific discovery or contribution that has had long-term national or global implications in such areas as communicable disease, environmental health, epidemiology, social and/or behavioral medicine, health policy, or any aspect of health promotion or disease prevention."

 In 1998, the Mailman Foundation endowed the school with $33 million, at the time the largest gift ever given to a school of public health.
 The school was renamed the Joseph L. Mailman School of Public Health in recognition of Joseph Mailman, an investor, philanthropist, and businessman.

 The Calderone Prize is the most prestigious award in the field of public health, and is administered by the Columbia University Mailman School of Public Health.

 In 2011, the School established the Climate and Health Program to foster cross-disciplinary, translational scholarship on the human health dimensions of climate change.
 In 2012, the school redesigned and implemented a new Master of Public Health (MPH) degree to meet global health challenges, which has since become a model at other schools worldwide.

 Educational programs

 The Mailman School offers MPH, MHA, MS, PhD, and DrPH degrees.
 The school's educational offerings include 10 dual degree programs with other schools at Columbia University.

 Faculty

-Kathleen J. Sikkema serves as the interim dean at the Mailman School.
+Jonathan Mermin has been dean since March 2026.

-More than 185 faculty members work in over 100 countries, as well as in the Northern Manhattan community.
+A total of 180 full-time faculty members work in over 100 countries, as well as in the Northern Manhattan community.
 Their research areas include climate and health, HIV/AIDS treatment and prevention, healthy aging, maternal health, mental health, environmental toxins and children's environmental health, climate and health, epigenetics, the human microbiome, the history and ethics of public health, healthcare reform, and health systems, among many other critical issues.